immanuelmatthew62-coder/Shopease-Data-Analysis/README.md

 This project demonstrates a complete data analytics workflow,from raw data to actionable insights.
 The final dashboard brings together key business metrics into a single view, making it easier to understand performance and support decision-making.

-The strongest takeaway from this analysis is that business performance is highly concentrated — driven by a few products, customers, and regions — which presents both opportunities and risks for growth.
+The strongest takeaway from this analysis is that business performance is highly concentrated, driven by a few products, customers, and regions. which presents both opportunities and risks for growth.